smkdev-id/smkdev-gits-academy/backend/task-3/README.md

 ## FEATURES 🛫

 - **FIND ALL BOOKS**: looking all books created have exist in database using `GET` method and paginate.
-- **FIND ALL BOOKS SEARCH**: looking all book if exist in database, and search with key & value.
+- **FIND ALL BOOKS SEARCH**: looking all book if exist in database, and search with key & value, default search is_displayed=true.
 - **FIND BOOK BY ID**: find specific book with id params into URL using `GET` method.
 - **FIND BOOK BY ISBN**: find specific boom with ISBN params input to URL using `GET` method.
 - **CREATE NEW BOOK**: generate new book for display into store using `POST` method.
 - **UPDATE BOOK**: update todo when is_displayed=false to is_completed=true and another using `PUT` method.
-- **DELETE TODO BY ID**: delete specific book if you completed with id params into URL using `DELETE` method.
+- **DELETE BOOK BY ID**: delete specific book if you completed with id params into URL using `DELETE` method.
 - **DELETE ALL BOOKS**: delete all books if exist in the table using `DELETE` method.

 ---